-As with any other asset, investing in gold or silver can lead to both gains and losses, especially in the short term.
+As with any other asset, investing in gold or silver can lead to both gains and losses.
 But for investors who are looking for long-term wealth appreciation and asset protection, precious metals investing is tough to beat.
-So is it better to invest in gold or silver?
+So, what are the differences in gold vs. silver investment between investing in gold versus silver?
 Read on to find out.

 One of the first things that you’ll notice about silver and gold is the difference in their price.
-At around $15 per ounce for silver and over $1,400 per ounce for gold, there’s quite a disparity there.
-The price of gold has always been more expensive than silver throughout history as its supply is less than silver, and demand for gold is greater.
+At around $25 per ounce for silver and around $1,900 per ounce for gold, there’s quite a disparity there.
+Throughout history, the price of gold has always been more expensive than silver as its supply is less than silver, and demand for gold is greater.

 Silver is often referred to as “poor man’s gold,” as it allows those without a lot of money or who are just starting out their investing to invest in precious metals without the sometimes significant outlays required by investing in gold.
 A 20-coin roll of one-ounce silver coins will cost only a fraction of what a single one-ounce gold coin would.

-Those who are dead set on investing in gold can purchase smaller gold coins such 1/4-ounce, 1/10-ounce, or 1/20-ounce coins, but they’ll often have to pay premiums of 25-75% to buy those coins.
+Those who are dead set on investing in gold can purchase smaller gold coins such as 1/10-ounce or 1/20-ounce coins, but they’ll often have to pay higher premiums to buy those coins.
 There is a use for those coins, but for investors just looking to benefit from intrinsic metal value they’re not the optimal choice.

 While neither gold nor silver prices are as volatile as stock prices, there is a difference in volatility between the two.
 Gold and silver normally move in tandem, with silver rising or falling along with gold.
 That’s due to the fact that both metals are heavily demanded by investors looking for safe stores of wealth.

 Silver’s greater use by industry, particularly today in manufacturing solar cells, leads to slightly greater price movements.
-And because of silver’s lower price, a 40 cent rise in silver’s price is a greater gain percentage-wise than a $20 rise in the gold price.
+And because of silver’s lower price, a 50-cent rise in silver’s price is a greater gain percentage-wise than a $20 rise in the gold price.